-So today’s recipe is a fun one, just in time for sunshine and happy times.
+So today we’re making a creamy sun-dried and tomato spinach pasta full of fresh, vibrant ingredients.
+This recipe is a fun one, just in time for sunshine and happy times.
+Let’s start cooking.

-I used julienne cut sun-dried tomatoes in oil.
+I used julienne-cut sun-dried tomatoes in oil.
 Drain the oil and chop them up some more so they stretch well in the pasta.
 Once you start sauteing it, you’ll get this lovely aroma.
 So stick your nose close to the pan so you don’t miss it 😉 I used about half a cup of chopped sun-dried tomatoes but if you want to add more, feel free.
-Get it to your taste, this recipe is very versatile.
+You can also substitute sun-dried tomatoes with fresh grape or cherry tomatoes.

 I roughly chopped up the baby spinach to make it easier to cook since we’re adding it in last.
 Don’t worry about the water content, the baby spinach doesn’t seem to add much of that so your pasta sauce won’t be watered down.

-As usual, I’ll stress on using freshly grated Parmesan cheese so it’ll melt well in the cream sauce.
+As usual, I’ll stress on using freshly grated Parmesan cheese so it melts smoothly into the cream sauce.
 The pre-shredded stuff just won’t melt as beautifully.
 So buy a block of Parmesan and use any grater you have handy.
 I love my microplane for stuff like this.
-It makes grating so much more easier.
+It makes grating so much easier.
 I used to hate grating stuff on my box grater, but not anymore!